Application Process for General Internship and Behavioral Health Internship Program Applicants

 Stipends and Benefits

-- Professional development time
+- Professional development time (can be used for dissertation release time)

 - Off on all University approved holidays

-The NMSU Doctoral Internship of Professional Psychology is a member of the Association of Psychology, Postdoctoral and Internship Centers (APPIC) and currently is not an APA-accredited internship site.
+The NMSU Doctoral Internship of Professional Psychology is a member of the Association of Psychology, Postdoctoral and Internship Centers (APPIC) and currently an APA-accredited internship site.
 The NMSU Internship Program adheres to the Match Policies established by APPIC.
 Specifically, this internship agrees to abide by the APPIC Policy that no person at this training facility will solicit, accept or use any ranking-related information from any intern applicant.
 Click here to view the APPIC Match Policies.

 - Completed AAPI (Application for Psychology Internship)